 Lake Chapala Doula Team Members

 The Lake Chapala End-of-Life Care Community is a group of local residents who offer end-of-life care and support to our English-speaking neighbors in the Lake Chapala area of Jalisco, Mexico.
-We believe that every person has the right to a good ending, dying in community rather than living out our last days in a medicalized environment.
+We believe that every person has the right to a good ending, dying with community support rather than living out our last days in a medicalized environment.

 We have come from many walks of life, and our common belief systems bring us together in this work.
 We are mentored by Loretta Downs, who has worked in the end-of-life space for 40 years.